BruceOfTheBow/ValheimMods-1/AddAllFuel/README.md

 * When using the facility normally (default: E), fuel is fed one by one.
 * When using the facility, pressing the modifier key (default: Left Shift) will load the fuel, etc. in batches.

+## Incompatibility

+* Mod is currently incompatible with ColorfulPortals v1.5.0 and below unless the _global IsModEnabled is set to false (disabled).

 ## Description

 * If there is no fuel in the player's inventory, fuel can be injected in batches from containers.